How to Cut Green Onions (Scallions)

 Photo: Kirsten Nunez

-What’s your favorite way to use scallions?
-Let us know in the comments, below!
+What is your favorite recipe to add green onions to?
+Let us know in the comments section below.

 how to cut scallions